Stop Picking Tactics. Start Building Strategy.

 A tactic without a strategy is just expensive experimentation with no feedback loop.

-The businesses I’ve seen waste the most money — and I’ve seen many hundreds of them over 25 years — share a common pattern.
+The businesses I’ve seen waste the most money share a common pattern.
+I’ve seen many hundreds of them over 25 years.
 They jump to execution before they understand why a customer would change their behaviour to use a new product or solution.
 That understanding isn’t intuition.
 It isn’t the founder’s best guess.
 It comes from a rigorous, structured interrogation of the customer’s world.

 That’s what strategy actually is.
 Not a vision statement.
 Not a mission.
 A clear model of why a customer makes the decision they make, and how your product fits into that decision.